douglasteeple/RoboND-Perception-Project/README.md

 `rosrun sensor_stick capture_features.py`

 The features were captured as the objects were being spawned in various orientations in Gazebo.
 It took about 5 sec. for each random orientation.
-When it finishes the results were stored in a training_set.sav file.
+When it finished the results were stored in a training_set.sav file.

 #### Training